geoserver/geoserver/doc/en/user/source/extensions/sldservice/index.rst

-The service can be used to create a set of SLD rules for the given vector layer, specifying the **attribute** used for classification, the  **classification type** (equalInterval, uniqueInterval, quantile, jenks, equalArea) and one of the **predefined color ranges** (red, blue, gray, jet, random, custom), together with some other optional parameters.
+The service can be used to create a set of SLD rules for the given vector layer, specifying the **attribute** used for classification, the  **classification type** (equalInterval, uniqueInterval, quantile, jenks, equalArea, standardDeviation) and one of the **predefined color ranges** (red, blue, gray, jet, random, custom), together with some other optional parameters.